thallystorres/django-agenda/README.md

 ## 🤡 utils/mock.py

-Run this script to mock data in the application's database.
+Run this script with `python utils/mock.py` to mock data in the application's database.
 You can change the number of contacts to be mocked by editing the `NUMBER_OF_OBJECTS` constant.

 ## 📄 License